 Kotonoha Katsura of School Days fame is another excellent example of the quintessential yandere.
 Though she’s otherwise shy and quiet, she’s very resolute in her love for Makoto.
 He can do no wrong in her eyes.
 She makes a point of accustoming herself to his perverted tendencies, because she loves him and wants to be with him.

 Her hobbies include knitting and sewing.
 She’s learning how to cook.
 Kotonoha practically radiates the kind of grace and femininity that characterize a desirable housewife, and she’s all Makoto’s.

 When it starts to become apparent that Makoto might not be entirely faithful to her, she blames the girls he’s with.
 Makoto would, of course, never cheat on her on his own volition.
 They’ve obviously seduced him.

 But as it becomes more and more apparent that Makoto has no interest in her as long as he can get what he needs from other girls with no commitment, Kotonoha slowly loses it.
-He’s harangued by one girl into telling her that they should stop seeing each other, and the girl surreptitiously blocks her number in his phone.
+He’s harangued by one girl into telling her that they should stop seeing each other, and the girl surreptitiously blocks her number.